christroutner/insight-docker/README.md

 be expanded in the future to cover mainnet.

 ## Installation
-These directions are geared at Ubuntu 18.04 OS with at least 2GB of RAM.
+These directions are geared at Ubuntu 18.04 OS with at least 2GB of RAM, and a non-root user with sudo privledges.
 The testnet blockchain data takes up about 25GB of space.
 Your mileage may vary.